Life after detox: Can medication and residential treatment for opioid use disorder reduce risk of death?

 WHAT PROBLEM DOES THIS STUDY ADDRESS?

-Detoxification programs for opioid use disorder, also known as medically managed opioid withdrawal, are in-patient short term programs that help individuals overcome the most severe aspects of their physical dependence on opioids via management of their withdrawal symptoms with medications (opioid agonists like methadone/buprenorphine or non-opioid alternatives like clonidine and anti-inflammatories), which are typically tapered down over the course of about five to ten days.
-Given that opioid use disorder is typically accompanied by psychological dependence, and a host of psychosocial challenges, in addition to physical dependence, detoxification alone is almost never sufficient for opioid use disorder patients, as many individuals return to substance use after completing such programs.
-While relapse may be a common part of the recovery process, returning to opioid use after a period of sustained abstinence can increase one’s risk for overdose.
-This is because the tolerance to opioid’s effects is lost during a long period of abstinence and returning to opioid use in amounts similar to those used before detoxification can result in overdose due to this loss of tolerance.
-Medication treatments for opioid use disorder (e.g., methadone and buprenorphine) are shown to reduce opioid overdose risk and utilization of residential treatment programs is associated with reduced mental and physical health harms (e.g., emergency department visits, return to detoxification, etc.).
-Despite the benefits of psychosocial and medication treatments for opioid use disorder, only about 13% to 36% of patients go on to receive continued care after detoxification.
+Detoxification programs for opioid use disorder, also known as medically managed opioid withdrawal, are in-patient short-term programs that help individuals overcome severe withdrawal symptoms using opioid agonists like methadone/buprenorphine or non-opioid alternatives like clonidine and anti-inflammatories.
+These agonists or non-opioid alternatives are typically tapered down over the course of about five to ten days.
+Detoxification alone, however, is almost never sufficient for opioid use disorder patients, as many individuals return to opioid use after completing such programs.
+While relapse and recurrence of symptoms may be a common part of the recovery process, returning to opioid use after a period of sustained abstinence can increase one’s risk for overdose.
+This is because the acquired tolerance to an opioid’s effects is lost during a long period of abstinence as the brain readapts to opioid abstinence.
+Returning to opioid use in amounts similar to those used before detoxification can result in overdose due to this loss of tolerance.
+Medications for opioid use disorder (e.g., methadone and buprenorphine) are shown to reduce opioid overdose risk and utilization of residential treatment programs is associated with reduced mental and physical health harms (e.g., emergency department visits, return to detoxification, etc.).
+Despite the benefits of psychosocial and medication treatments for opioid use disorder, only about 13% to 36% of patients go on to receive treatment after detoxification.
 To better understand the effects of follow-up care, the current study evaluated treatment (medication and/or residential) receipt post detoxification and its relationship to opioid-related and general (i.e., all-cause) mortality.

 HOW WAS THIS STUDY CONDUCTED?